scala-steward-org/scala-steward/docs/help.md

         An executable file that returns the git credentials --sign-commits
         Whether to sign commits; default: false
-    --vcs-type <vcs-type>
+    --forge-type <forge-type>
-        One of azure-repos, bitbucket, bitbucket-server, github, gitlab; default: github --vcs-api-host <uri>
+        One of azure-repos, bitbucket, bitbucket-server, github, gitlab; default: github --vcs-type <forge-type>
+        deprecated in favor of --forge-type
+    --forge-api-host <uri>
-        API URL of the git hoster; default: https://api.github.com --vcs-login <string>
+        API URL of the forge; default: https://api.github.com --vcs-api-host <uri>
+        deprecated in favor of --forge-api-host
+    --forge-login <string>
-        The user name for the git hoster
+        The user name for the forge
+    --vcs-login <string>
+        deprecated in favor of --forge-login
     --do-not-fork
         Whether to not push the update branches to a fork; default: false --add-labels
-        Whether to add labels on pull or merge requests (if supported by git hoster) --ignore-opts-files
+        Whether to add labels on pull or merge requests (if supported by the forge) --ignore-opts-files
         Whether to remove ".jvmopts" and ".sbtopts" files before invoking the build tool --env-var <name=value>